Peterpiotr/siguren-documentation/README.rst

-ReadMe - Siguren Documentation with SPhinx and ReadTheDocs
+ReadMe - Siguren Documentation with Sphinx and ReadTheDocs
 ===========================================================

 ================